OpenC2-org/ocas/README.md

 Work to be done is shown thru tests that are incomplete, non-existent, or failing.
 See [dev_test_status.md](./dev_test_status.md) for current status from test viewpoint.

+Another way to look at development status is from the viewpoint of how much flesh is put on the architectural bones.
+See (put link here) for a sunny day walkthru of architecture and (put link here) for status of what is done and what is still to do.

 ##7.
 Specification Coverage <a id="7"></a>
 Another way to consider status is how much of the specification is covered by what has so far been implemented.
 See [specstatus.md](specstatus.md) for current status of this.